 Overall client satisfaction is a number one priority for every IASON consultant.
 No matter if long-term or short notice projects and consultations, every single request is handled and worked out according to our high-quality standards and integrity.

-Pathological Peer Review by IASON consulting for nonclinical toxicology studies supports you in verifying the accurate diagnosis and recording of all pathology findings and to support the integrated interpretation of all pathology information within the context of the entire study to identify and characterize treatment-related findings.
+Pathology Peer Review by IASON consulting for nonclinical toxicology studies supports you in verifying the accurate diagnosis and recording of all pathology findings and to support the integrated interpretation of all pathology information within the context of the entire study to identify and characterize treatment-related findings.

 Pathology peer review usually is appropriate for GLP toxicity, carcinogenicity studies, and biomarker qualification studies and may add value for mechanistic and investigative studies with pathology endpoints and exploratory (non-GLP) toxicity studies that guide compound development decisions and dose selection.